 Vicodin Side Effects and Addiction

-Taking Vicodin causes drowsiness, euphoria, anxiety, a sense of delight, and inability to focus.
+Taking Vicodin causes such side effects like drowsiness, euphoria, anxiety, a sense of delight, and inability to focus.
 Some experience nausea and vomiting, headaches, seizures, ringing in the ears, itching, weakness, slow heartbeat, and constipation.
 Confusion and hallucinations are also common effects of the drug.

 What are the long-term effects of Vicodin addiction?

 Long-term intake of Vicodin can lead to liver damage, jaundice, poor work and school performance, financial and relationship issues, coma, and even death.
-If the person tries to stop using Vicodin, he may suffer from unpleasant withdrawal symptoms.
+If the person tries to stop using this drug, he may suffer from unpleasant Vicodin withdrawal symptoms.

 Long-term use of Vicodin results to jaundice, liver damage, inability to perform at home, work or school, financial and relationship problems, coma, and death.

 When a person stops using the drug, as in quitting cold turkey, he or she will have intense cravings, insomnia, may experience depression, diarrhea, agitation, chills, irritability, restlessness, body pains, and intense sweating.

 How to know if I’m addicted to Vicodin?

 You may be addicted to Vicodin if you have the following signs: